 Once passing through the entrance we were welcomed by the most beautiful Greek Castle town on the far side of the rock island protected by its walls and hidden from the mainlands view.
 We fell straight in love, obsessed with its character; its quiet modesty, its authentic medieval buildings, churches and alleyways, its quaint coffee shops & restaurants.
 Sometimes when travelling to new cities and towns you can really get a sense for its very own 'personality', that feeling a place can give you when visiting it.
 It felt like a combination of Greece, Italy & Morocco all in the one place.
 It was its very own, Monemvasia.
 A place so unique, ancient, & warm holding an almost magical presence.
 The locals all knew one another and were extremely accomodating and welcoming.

 We strolled the streets in awe with our cameras shooting rolls of film.
 I could have taken a million photos of this town.
 You were guaranteed a new stunning scene around every corner.
 Every building had a view facing straight out to the Aegean sea, with the rolling hills of the Greek mainland peeking out from the west.

 All images below were captured on my Mamiya645 medium format film camera with Portra400 120 film.
-I'm not sure anything quite captures a place, person or feeling the way film does.
-I've become so inlove with it and can't describe the amount of happiness each one of these photos give me.
+I've become so inlove with film photography and can't describe the amount of happiness each one of these photos give me.

 I'm looking forward to sharing more film images & more stories of my recent travels with you all.

-This is something that truely makes me happy.
+This is something that truly makes me happy.
 To travel, to create and to meet new people all over the world.
 Shooting photographs telling stories of places, people & connection.
-Documenting love for a place & love among one another.